FuckENGN2020/FuckENGN2020/README.md

 The repository's name is pretty self explanatory.

 ## Who created this?
-Someone suffering from the all the BS from this course that has absolutely nothing to do with whatever s/he is concentrating whatsoever. \n \n
+Someone suffering from the all the BS from this course that has absolutely nothing to do with whatever s/he is concentrating whatsoever. /n /n
 The idea that there would be a math course that magically satisfies all engineering majors is stupid.

 ## Usage